Cement Creek Redwood Forest facility upgrades

 When will the upgrades be built?

-Construction of Parks Victoria's portion of works is expected to start in mid 2024, subject to on-ground and construction industry conditions and environmental, Aboriginal cultural heritage and Heritage Victoria approvals.
+Construction of Parks Victoria's portion of works is expected to start in early 2025, subject to procurement and on-ground and construction industry conditions.

 How is the project being funded?

-Parks Victoria's portion of works is being funded by $2.6 million from the Victorian Government, including $2.3 million from the Regional Tourism Investment Fund.
+Parks Victoria's portion of works is being funded by $2.6 million from the Victorian Government, including $2.3 million from the Regional Tourism Investment Fund - Stimulus, and $300,000 from the Department of Energy, Environment and Climate Action.
 Parks Victoria will deliver additional car parking, an accessible public toilet, a safety gate and wet-weather visitor shelter, and will manage visitor impacts by formalising the existing trail network.

 In addition to the project being delivered by Parks Victoria, Melbourne Water is also investing $400,000 to construct boardwalks, viewing platforms and fencing, as well as undertake re-vegetation, along the Cement Creek and the Yarra River.
 This project will run concurrently with the project being delivered by Parks Victoria.